How to Teach English in Cambodia – 2022 Guide

 Diploma (notarized)

-Having a degree is not a legal requirement in Cambodia but if you if you’re looking at working for an international school or even a non accredited international school you’ll need a degree.
-Make sure to get your degree notarized in your home country as it’s quite difficult to do in Cambodia.
+A degree is not a legal requirement in Cambodia, but if you’re looking to work for an international school or even a nonaccredited international school, you’ll need a degree.
+Ensure you get your degree notarized in your home country, as it takes a lot of work in Cambodia.

 Criminal background check

 Along with having a diploma, a school may ask to see a criminal background check.
-This criminal background check should be from where you have lived for the past 6 months and should be notarized as well.
-Schools sometimes don’t ask for this, but it is sometimes asked for during the interview process and being well prepared gives you more leverage when it comes to pay.
+This criminal background check should be from where you have lived for the past six months and should be notarized as well.
+Schools sometimes don’t ask for this, but it is sometimes asked for during the interview process, and being well prepared gives you more leverage when it comes to paying.

 How much do teachers in Cambodia make?

-Teachers in Cambodia can expect to make between $600-$2500 USD a month.
-The pay absolutely depends on your experience, qualifications, where you work and willingness to work.
-Some schools like a tutorial center will pay you by the hour, other proper schools will give you a salary with paid time off.
+Teachers in Cambodia can expect to make between $600-2500 a month.
+The pay depends on your experience, qualifications, where you work, and willingness to work.
+Some schools, like a tutorial center, will pay you by the hour; other proper schools will give you a salary with paid time off.

 Cost of living

 Cambodia is cheap.
-You can live comfortably on $600 a month as a single person with no debt.
-Locals by contrast live on $300 a month.
-If you’re able to secure a teaching position that pays $1200 USD a month and are open to teaching evenings occasionally, you can earn more than enough to cover your living expenses.
+You can live comfortably on $600 monthly as a single person with no debt.
+Locals, by contrast, live on $300 a month.
+If you can secure a teaching position that pays $1200 USD a month and is open to teaching evenings occasionally, you can earn more than enough to cover your living expenses.

 English Teacher benefits

-There any additional benefits teachers can expect when working in Cambodia.
+Are there any additional benefits teachers can expect when working in Cambodia?
 The higher tier school, the better the benefits.
-But at a minimum if you work full time at a school you can expect to get a salary with paid holidays and time off.
+But at a minimum, if you work full-time at a school, you can expect to get a salary with paid holidays and time off.

 Housing allowance

-Accredited international schools usually offer some sort of housing allowance to entice qualified teachers to make the move to Cambodia for a year or two.
+Accredited international schools usually offer some housing allowance to entice qualified teachers to move to Cambodia for a year or two.

 Paid flight home

-Top tier schools also pay for your flight to Cambodia and sometimes back to your home country as well.
-Again, not a standard benefit but it is something to take note of if you’re a qualified teacher.
+Top-tier schools also pay for your flight to Cambodia and sometimes back to your home country.
+Again, it is not a standard benefit, but it is something to note if you’re a qualified teacher.

 Paid vacation and holidays

-For teachers across the country who are employed at a school with a salary it’s normal and expected to get paid time off for vacation and holidays.
+For teachers across the country employed at a school with a salary, it’s normal and expected to get paid time off for vacation and holidays.

 Teach English in Cambodia – Conclusion

 Cambodia is a great place to teach English and gain experience in the field.
-If you are looking for an adventure and want to make a difference in someone’s life, teaching English in Cambodia is the perfect opportunity for you.
+If you are looking for an adventure and want to make a difference in someone’s life, teaching English in Cambodia is the perfect opportunity.

-Although it can be challenging, the rewards of working with students and seeing them progress makes all the hard work worth it.
-Plus you get to experience Cambodia in a way most who visit do not.
-As a local who is apart of the community.
+Although it can be challenging, the rewards of working with students and seeing them progress make all the hard work worth it.
+Plus, you get to experience Cambodia in a way most who visit do not as a local who is a part of the community.

 Keep Reading